At intake, the priority is to observe the kitten before medicating or placing into group care.

 If fleas are found →

-Common safe choices when directed:
+Common safe choices when directed.
+Age and weight must be considered:

-Revolution Plus or Fipronil
+Revolution Plus or Fipronil (topicals)

-Capstar
+Capstar (tablet form)

 🧭 After 24 Hours — Placement Decision

-Stable kitten: ➤ continue to treatment + feeding training
+Stable kitten: ➤ continue to treatment

 Mild concerns: ➤ keep observing + supportive care, message support lead